 February 1935 Short Wave Craft

-Wax nostalgic about and learning some of the history of early electronics.
+Wax nostalgic about and learn from the history of early electronics.
 See articles

-from Short Wave Craft.
+from Short Wave Craft,

 My 1941 Crosley Model 03CB console radio is an all-wave type.

 The Paris Radio Exhibition